vmdn23/AirBnB_clone/README.md

 File Name | Description
 --- | ---
-`models/base_model.py` | Base Class with public instance attributes and methods `models/user.py` | A user class that inherits from BaseModel `tests/test_models/` | Unittests for BaseModel, User, amenity, city, place, review, and state `tests/test_models/test_engine/` | Unittest for file storage
+`models/base_model.py` | Base Class with public instance attributes and methods `models/amenity.py` | An amenity class that inherits from BaseModel `models/city.py` | A city class that inherits from BaseModel `models/place.py` | A place class that inherits from BaseModel `models/review.py` | A review class that inherits from BaseModel `models/state.py` | A state class that inherits from BaseModel `models/user.py` | A user class that inherits from BaseModel `models/engine/file_storage.py` |
+`tests/test_models/` | Unittests for BaseModel, User, amenity, city, place, review, and state `tests/test_models/test_engine/` | Unittest for file storage